 To be eligible for the open-source award, you must do all the following:

 If your abstract is rejected or if you otherwise failed to qualify during the unofficial period, then there is still a chance to present as CinC and win the Challenge.
 A ‘wild card’ entry has been reserved for a high-scoring entry from a team that was unable to submit an accepted abstract to CinC by the original abstract submission deadline.
 A successful entry must be submitted by the wild card entry deadline.
 We will contact eligible teams and ask them to submit an abstract.
-The abstract will still be reviewed as thoroughly as any other abstract accepted for the conference, and the team must submit a acceptable abstract.
+The abstract will still be reviewed as thoroughly as any other abstract accepted for the conference.
 See Advice on Writing an Abstract.

 To improve your chances of having your abstract accepted, we offer the following advice: